IEEE citation style

 - E. Novak, “Essentials of Research Methods,” Lecture, ENCS 6721 Technical Writing and Research Methods for Scientists and Engineers, Concordia University, Montréal, Canada, 2016, [PowerPoint]. https://users.encs.concordia.ca/lecture-imaginary-prof.html

-Model for manual
+Model for a manual

 - J. K. Author or Organization Name.
 The software manual title.
 (Year) [Medium].
 Place: Publisher or Organization that produced it.
 Available: site/path/file, Accessed on: Month.
 Day, Year.